wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 ![Thread Count](../images/viewing-overall-statistics/thread-count.png)

+This shows the number of JVM threads that are currently active.

 ## Threads Blocked

 ![Threads Blocked](../images/viewing-overall-statistics/blocked-threads.png)

+This shows the number of JVM threads that are currently blocked.

 ## Memory Heap Used

 ![Memory Heap Used](../images/viewing-overall-statistics/memory-heap-used.png)

+This shows the JVM memory heap that is currently consumed by your Streaming Integrator deployment.

 ## File Descriptors Open

+The number of JVM file descriptors that are currently open.

 ![File Descriptors Open](../images/viewing-overall-statistics/file-descriptors.png)